SirGoodenough/ThermoPI-Furnace/README.md

 [How-To Geek on 'Startup With Systemd'](https://www.howtogeek.com/687970/how-to-run-a-linux-program-at-startup-with-systemd/)

+To run the program at boot in order to get constant readings, there is the ThermoPIFurnace.service to run this as a service with load-service.sh there to set it up as a service.

+The load-service.sh script will stop and scratch reload the service from the local repository (Once you get all the permissions happy).

 The furnRestart.sh is the script to quickly restart the process if needed during troubleshooting.
 I found it helpful.

 ## Requirements: